SEAT Arona review - Engines, performance and drive

 There are a few chassis variations in the range.
 Everything, aside from FR and FR Sport, sits on ‘comfort’ suspension, and in the most part, this feels like it can cope with all but the worst roads, even when equipped with the 17-inch wheels that come with most trim levels.
 However, there's no denying that the car always has a firm feel to its step.

-FR and FR Sport take things on a bit further, though, with stiffer suspension and (on FR Sport) larger 18-inch wheels.
+FR and FR Sport take things on a bit further, though, with stiffer suspension and (on FR Red Edition and FR Sport) larger 18-inch wheels.
 It certainly leads to less body roll in corners, but also gives a harsher ride, with ridges across the road and even motorway joins felt obviously in the cabin.

 We’d urge you to try both suspension set-ups before deciding if it’s worth going for the sporty option, because it’s not as if it really adds an extra facet to the Arona’s abilities on twistier roads anyway.

-We’ve also tried the 113bhp 1.0 with SEAT’s DSG dual-clutch seven-speed automatic transmission.
+We’ve also tried the 1.0 TSI with the DSG dual-clutch seven-speed automatic transmission.
 It’s a doddle to use around town - not totally foolproof, but it shifts quickly enough to get you steadily through most situations.

 In this review